Ericsson/dataplanebook/src/stats/stats.rst

 more on this.

-The statistics can either be organized in a global statistics database for the whole fast path, or a per-module or per-layer breakdown with several different memory areas being used.
+The statistics can either be organized in a global statistics database for the whole fast path, or broken down per module, or per layer basis, resulting in many different memory blocks being used.

 In case of the global statistics struct type, care must be taken not to needlessly couple different protocol modules via the statistics